 Fill with crushed candy just to the top of the dough.
 Spread evenly, and nudge into any nooks and crannies.

 Once all cookies are filled, you may want to pop them back into the fridge for 15mins to set up a bit.
 You know, if the cookie dough has softened too much because you spent WAY too much time making sure each cookie was perfect.

 Once ready, pop them into a preheated oven for about 8 minutes — depending on the size and thickness of your cookies.
 Start checking the cookies at about 7 minutes, and watch them like a hawk.
 Like.
 A. Hawk.
 You want to cook them just until the edges start to lightly brown and the candy has melted — NOT until the cookies are brown and the candy has caramelized.
 Hello, ruined first batch!

 Let these guys cool completely on the sheet pans to let the candy harden.
 Don’t try to move them or you’ll ruin all your hard work.
 Once the stained glass cookies are cool, carefully peel them off the parchment or silicone mats.
 Thread with some string and hang on your tree!

 One thing to note: this recipe makes a LOT of cookies (depending on the size).
 I ended up using half the dough and had about 36 cookies.
 I did NOT want to make 72 stained glass cookies, so I popped the rest of the sugar cookie dough into the freezer to be used at a later date.
 So you may want to cut the recipe in half unless you’re making larger cookies.

-- I used Jolly Ranchers because I liked the range of colors, but you could use Lifesavers or something similar.
+- I used Jolly Ranchers because I liked the range of colors, but you could use Lifesavers or something similar or try sanding sugar.

 - You can freeze any extra cookie dough for up to 3 months.

 - Chill the cookies before baking so that they maintain their shape.